jacknlliu/ros-docker-images/README.md

 # Known Issues and Limitations
-- It will be a large image.
+- It will be a large image, and will have many large layers to reduce the number of layers in whole image.
 - common issues about NVIDIA GPU driver